About Altoona

 Outdoor Access & Trails

 Altoona has a city-wide trail network that connects neighborhoods, parks, and the River Prairie district.
 You don't have to drive to get outside — the trails are accessible from most parts of the city.
-The Chippewa River State Trail runs nearby, and the River Prairie green space adds outdoor recreation right in the middle of the action.
+The Chippewa River State Trail is a multi-use paved trail that runs through the region and connects to Altoona's city trail network, meaning you can ride from your neighborhood to downtown Eau Claire without touching a road.
+The River Prairie green space adds outdoor recreation right in the middle of the action.

 River Prairie & Local Scene